 Invalid Traffic and Invalid Activity

-Invalid traffic refers to ad interactions, such as clicks or impressions, that artificially inflate advertisers’ earnings and publishers’ costs through the use of bot activity.
+Invalid traffic refers to ad interactions, such as clicks or impressions, that artificially inflate advertisers’ costs and publishers’ earnings through the use of bot activity.
 Unlike General Invalid Traffic (GIVT), Sophisticated Invalid Traffic (SIVT) is deliberately fraudulent and intentionally attempts to deceive both advertisers and Google.
 An example of SIVT would be automated scripts created to mimic human activity and inflate revenue.

 Invalid activity is any activity that does not come from a human user with genuine interest.
 This can include publishers generating clicks or impressions on their own ads, clicks or impressions generated by the same user or automated clicking tools, traffic sources, robots, or other deceptive software.
 However, deductions from invalid activity mainly occur when a publisher’s ad placement does not comply with AdSense policies, for example, if ads are placed in a way that they can easily be mistaken for site content.